JohnAntonios/deco1008-tutorial-guides/_posts/2020-10-04-wk7-tutorial.md

 The next step is an optional animation, all the best.

-## Extra Step - Catching a Pokemon animation
+## Extra Step - 2 Principles of Animation

-TBC
+Using either animation, add two principles of animation to it.

 ## Submission